amphp/http-server/docs/classes/websocket.md

 This method gets called each time a new data frame sequence is received.

 {:.note}
-> The second parameter is not a string, but a [`Websocket\Message` extends `Amp\ByteStream\Message`](../../byte-stream/message) [@TODO bogus link, Amp\ByteStream\Message docs missing], which implements Promise.
+> The second parameter is not a string, but a [`Websocket\Message` extends `Amp\ByteStream\Message`](//byte-stream/message), which implements Promise.
 The yielded Promise will return a string or fail with a ClientException if the client disconnected before transmitting the full data.

 ## `onClose(int $clientId, int $code, string $reason)`

-This method is called after the client has (been) disconnected: you must not use any [`Websocket\Endpoint`](websocket-endpoint.html) API with the passed client id in this method.
+This method is called after the client has (been) disconnected: you must not use any [`Websocket\Endpoint`](websocket-endpoint.md) API with the passed client id in this method.

 ## `onStop(): Generator|Promise|null`

-When the [`Server`](server.html) enters `STOPPING` state, this method is called.
+When the [`Server`](server.md) enters `STOPPING` state, this method is called.
 It is guaranteed that no further calls to any method except `onClose()` will happen after this method was called.

 This means, you may only send, but not receive from this moment on.
 The clients are only forcefully closed after this methods call and the eventual returned Promise resolved.